jnumainville/deephaven_altair/README.md

 This is a Python plugin to display Vega-Altair charts in Deephaven, generated from a [deephaven-plugin](https://github.com/deephaven/deephaven-plugins) template.

-It is a work in progress, but works for basic charts (not compound charts).
+It is a work in progress, but works well for basic and layered charts, but not concat, repeat, or facet charts at this time.

 ## Building the Plugin